 Defining your priorities

-When you’re working with a limited budget, it’s likely that you’ll have to make sacrifices, but that doesn’t mean your wedding can’t still be awesome!
+When you’re working with a limited budget, you’ll likely have to make sacrifices, but that doesn’t mean your wedding can’t still be awesome!
 Instead of looking at this list from a negative standpoint, look at it from a place of power.
-This is your opportunity to weed out all the things you’re not interested in including in your day.
+This is your opportunity to weed out everything you’re not interested in including in your day.

 Wedding Priorities Discussion Questions: